 F. Honorary Membership may be granted to an individual upon recommendation and simple majority vote of the Executive Board.
 Honorary Members shall not have the right to vote or hold office.

 G. Dues for the approaching year must be paid by December 31st.
 Late dues payments shall be accepted until January 15th with an additional penalty equal to 1/4 the current dues amount.
 Any member who has not renewed by January 15th shall be dropped from the roster and must reapply for membership.

 H. Lifetime Membership: A member with a minimum of two years in RCGC, who has remained in good standing, may apply to the Executive Board for Lifetime Membership.
 Lifetime Membership shall cost 15X the current annual dues rate and must be approved by a 2/3 vote of the Executive Board.

 I. No member in arrears shall be eligible to vote or to enjoy any other privileges or benefits of this Club.

 ARTICLE V - MEETINGS

-A. General membership meetings - The Club shall hold semi-annual general membership meetings on the first Monday in June and the first Monday in December.
+A. General membership meetings - The Club shall hold semi-annual General Membership Meetings.
+The first shall be on the Saturday of Memorial Day Weekend.
+The second shall be held on the first Saturday in December.
 If these meetings cannot take place at the time fixed, they shall be held within a reasonable time thereafter, and the officers and/or directors shall hold over until their successors are elected.

 B. Special meetings – A Special Meeting of the Club may be held at any time upon the call of the President or Executive Board.